betterrahul5555/Control_Your_Food-Windows-forms-aplication-/README.md

 Control Your Food - Windows Forms Application
-ENG

 How to open the application?

 The application can be launched in two ways:

-Using Visual Studio
+1. Using Visual Studio

-Navigate to the folder: CYF -> Control Your Food -> Control Your Food.sln
+* Navigate to the folder: CYF -> Control Your Food -> Control Your Food.sln

-Click on Control Your Food.sln, which will open the repository in Visual Studio.
+* Click on Control Your Food.sln, which will open the repository in Visual Studio.

-Without Visual Studio
+2. Without Visual Studio

-Navigate to the folder: CYF -> Control Your Food -> bin -> Debug -> Control Your Food.exe
+* Navigate to the folder: CYF -> Control Your Food -> bin -> Debug -> Control Your Food.exe

-Launch Control Your Food.exe, and the application will be ready to use.
+* Launch Control Your Food.exe, and the application will be ready to use.

-Assumptions
+Assumptions:

 Adding a product – when using the "Add Product" option, a product scheme is created and visible in the "Delivery" option.